Prefix Tree

 - Navigate to

-and ask: "Where can I finde
+tand ask: "Where can I finde?" - Arrive at

-!
+te!
 (This prefix tree is drawn so that it keeps track of all of the preceding letters.) - Ask for

-. - The final
+a, and arrive attea. - The final

-node informs us that it is the end of a word. - Success!
+teanode informs us that it is the end of a word. - Success!

 Slide 5: Possible Uses